Faraaz (film): Release

-Controversy

 The film has been criticized for allegedly "exploiting a horrifying tragedy for profit without asking the permission of victims family."
 The film's director Mehta defends against those remarks by referring to a The Business Standard opinion article that emphasizes "artistic freedom" and "being a target of cancel culture."
 Ruba Ahmed, the mother of Abinta Kabir, who was killed in the attack, filed a writ on 12 February 2023, seeking a ban on the film for misrepresenting her daughter and Bangladesh.
 After hearing that writ petition, the High Court bench of Md.
 Khasruzzaman and Md Iqbal Kabir ordered the film to be banned from theatrical and streaming services for being misleading.
 Though the case is still ongoing in that country.
 A similar plea by families of the victims, at the Delhi High Court, to ban the film in India did not succeed though the court ordered the addition of a disclaimer at the film's beginning.

 The film is critical of the handling of the terror attack by the Bangladeshi government and Mehta later said that he was harassed by Bangladeshi and Indian government officials, the latter wary of straining relations with the Sheikh Hasina government.
 He also claimed to have declined a pre-screening request by Muhammad Imran, the High Commissioner of Bangladesh to India at the time of its release.

-In 2025, it was alleged that Faraaz was an accomplice of the militants in the attack and that his mother Simeen Rahman, CEO of Transcom Group, provided false information to conceal this fact.
-Faraz is portrayed as a savior and a hero in the film.
-It was also alleged that Matiur Rahman, Anisul Hoque and Mahfuz Anam helped Simeen and Transcom launder at least 730 million taka from Bangladesh to India to make the film.